More Monthly or Daily Challenges Saturday, Aug 1 2009

 Finally, a word about design – the Mexican designer team of Pineda-Covalin have included Huichol Art in their length line of fabric and clothing.
 You will need to go to the site, and look at the flash catalog.
 Awesome!

-Arriving at the John C. Campbell Folk School Sunday, May 31 2009
+Arriving at the John C. Campbell Folk School

 So, here I am in my cozy room for 6 – women, that is – sleeping dorm-style.
 I have forgotten my toothbrush, but not my toothpaste.
 So, I used my finger.
 I hope I can sleep – I don’t think it will be a problem.